-This Section describes the Minimum Requirements for stormwater management for new development projects and redevelopment projects.
-Section 3.
-Applicability of the Minimum Requirements should be consulted to determine which of the Minimum Requirements apply to any given project.
-Figure 3: Flow Chart for Determining Requirements for New Development and Figure 4: Flow Chart for Determining Requirements for Redevelopment should be consulted to determine whether the Minimum Requirements apply to new surfaces, replaced surfaces, or new and replaced surfaces.
+This Section describes the Minimum Requirements for stormwater management at new development and redevelopment sites.
+Section 3: Applicability of the Minimum Requirements, should be consulted to determine which of the Minimum Requirements apply to any given project.
+Figure 3: Flow Chart for Determining Requirements for New Development and Figure 4: Flow Chart for Determining Requirements for Redevelopment, should be consulted to determine whether the Minimum Requirements apply to new surfaces, replaced surfaces, or new and replaced surfaces.

-4.1 Minimum Requirement #1: Preparation of a Stormwater Site Plan
+4.1 Minimum Requirement #1: Preparation of Stormwater Site Plans

-All projects meeting the Project Thresholds in Section 3.
-Applicability of the Minimum Requirements shall prepare a Stormwater Site Plan for local jurisdiction review.
-Stormwater Site Plans shall use site-appropriate development principles, as required, and encouraged by local development codes, to retain native vegetation and minimize impervious surfaces to the extent feasible.
+The Permittee shall require a Stormwater Site Plan from all projects meeting the thresholds in Section 3.1 of this Appendix.
+Stormwater Site Plans shall use site-appropriate development principles, as required and encouraged by local development codes, to retain native vegetation and minimize impervious surfaces to the extent feasible.
 Stormwater Site Plans shall be prepared in accordance with the guidance in III-3 Stormwater Site Plans in the SWMMWW.